Qumulo/docs/qumulo-alerts-guide/configuring-notifications/default-quotas.md

 Qumulo Alerts lets an administrator configure notifications that inherit a template from default quotas of two types.

 * **No-Path Quota**: This quota type has no defined file system path.
-It is the most common quota type and it applies thresholds to every quota defined for a Qumulo Core cluster.
+It is the most common quota type and it applies thresholds to every quota defined for a Qumulo cluster.

-* **Inherited-Path Quotas:** This quota type lets an administrator specify a default path for every quota defined for a Qumulo Core cluster.
+* **Inherited-Path Quotas:** This quota type lets an administrator specify a default path for every quota defined for a Qumulo cluster.
 Every quota created under the default path inherits its thresholds from this quota.

 You can configure quota monitoring by using _thresholds_.